Korhrob/minishell/README.md

 ## MANDATORY

-heredoc
-ctrl-d (SIGCLOSE) works and gives EOF to heredoc, bash would complain about wrong EOF
+ctrl-d (SIGCLOSE) works
-ctrl-c (SIGINT) doesnt work, should close the heredoc
-ctrl-\ (SIGQUIT) works
+ctrl-c (SIGINT) works, but some sussy prints in heredoc if not on empty prompt ctrl-\ (SIGQUIT) works

-cant run makefile from idleshell

 DOUBLE CHECK THIS BRANCH THAT LIBFT WORKS AS EXPECTED